goalie-jay/cathode/DOCUMENTATION.md

 *	Produces a nonzero value if the expression on the left side is not equal to the expression on the right side.
 Otherwise, zero is returned

-#### inc ( identifier, increment )
+#### inc ( identifier )

-*	Increments the given identifier by a constant increment.
-The identifier must be a single variable, and the increment must be constant (that's what makes it fast)
+*	Increments the given identifier by one.
+The identifier must be a single variable
-*	If you're doing a loop where increments are constant and speed is a necessity, this is the fastest way to increment your index variable
+*	If you're doing a loop where the increment is one (or a constant that can be achieved through multiplying the iterator) and speed is a necessity, this is the fastest way to increment your index variable
 *	This is really only a useful optimization if you're looping thousands of times